BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 # multi-channel-rpi-eco-monitoring

-unfinished code adapted from Sarab Sethi's work on Autonomous Ecosystem Monitoring.
-More information on that project and full details at: https://github.com/sarabsethi/rpi-eco-monitoring
+Code adapted from Sarab Sethi's work on Autonomous Ecosystem Monitoring.
+More information on that project and full details at: https://github.com/sarabsethi/rpi-eco-monitoring.
+The primary differences between Sethi's work and this repo are the installation of a seeed multi-channel soundcard, additional threading of the compression process and of course the inclusion of multi-channel recording.
+The seeed soundscard requires and older version of raspbian to run and inferferes with default recording devices so this protocol cannot be used without the seeed microphone "HATs"

 ## Setup